Southern Green Beans

-Now I won’t even lie, I usually only fix homemade, fresh green beans for holidays and special occassions.
-Normally I just crack open a can of green beans, throw them the a pot with some Goya seasoning and call it a day!
+Now I won’t even lie, I usually only fix homemade, fresh green beans for holidays and special occasions.
+Normally I just crack open a can of green beans, throw them in the pot with some chicken broth, Goya seasoning and call it a day!
 I got a TON of fresh green beans from Aldi’s because they were on sale and I just couldn’t pass them up.
-I’m so glad I didn’t!
+I’m so glad I did!
 Canned green beans just can’t compare to a pot of homemade, savory green beans.

 You can easily substitute the smoked turkey sausage with crispy bacon if you’d like or just leave the meat out altogether.
-That savory chicken broth, fresh onion and garlic does quiet the job with seasoning these southern green beans to perfection.
+That savory chicken broth, fresh onion, and garlic do quite the job with seasoning these southern green beans to perfection.

-Watch me make thee southern green beans from start to finish!
+Watch me make these southern green beans from start to finish!

 - 1 garlic clove

-- ½ cup or more, chopped smoked sausage or smoked bacon
+- 1/2 cup chopped smoked sausage or smoked bacon

-- 1 teaspoon of red pepper flakes seasoning salt & black pepper to taste.
+- 1 teaspoon red pepper flakes seasoning salt & black pepper to taste.

 - Wash the green beans.